SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES

 The fair value hierarchy also requires an entity to maximize the use of observable inputs and minimize the use of unobservable inputs when measuring fair value.
 The Company's IPR&D assets were valued on a discounted cash flow model using the income approach.
 The inputs to the model were within Level 3 of the fair value hierarchy.

-The Company evaluated subsequent events through the date when financial statements are issued for disclosure consideration.
+The Company has evaluated subsequent events through the date when the consolidated financial statements were issued for disclosure consideration.

 Recent Accounting Pronouncements

 In February 2016, the FASB issued ASU No. 2016-02, Leases.
 This update will require the recognition of a right-of-use asset and a corresponding lease liability, initially measured at the present value of the lease payments, for all leases with terms longer than 12 months.
 For operating leases, the asset and liability will be expensed over the lease term on a straight-line basis, with all cash flows included in the operating section of the statement of cash flows.
 For finance leases, interest on the lease liability will be recognized separately from the amortization of the right-of-use asset in the statement of comprehensive income and the repayment of the principal portion of the lease liability will be classified as a financing activity while the interest component will be included in the operating section of the statement of cash flows.
 ASU 2016-02 is effective for annual and interim reporting periods beginning after December 15, 2018.
 Early adoption is permitted.
 Upon adoption, leases will be recognized and measured at the beginning of the earliest period presented using a modified retrospective approach.
 The Company is currently evaluating the impact of the adoption of ASU 2016-02 on its consolidated financial statements and related disclosures.